Rhode Island Nursing Assistant Registry

 Nursing assistants who are certified in another state may apply for license by endorsement which will transfer their certification from their home state’s registry to the CNA registry in Rhode Island.
 However, their status on the home state’s registry must be active and in good standing.
 Also, candidates must meet one of the following eligibility criteria:

-- The completion of a training program of minimum 100 hours, including 20 hours of clinical practice.
+- The completion of a CNA program of minimum 100 hours, including 20 hours of clinical practice.
 They must provide evidence that clearly states the total number of hours as well as the total number of clinical practice hours.